 The Manheim Index is increasingly recognized by both financial and economic analysts as the premier indicator of pricing trends in the used vehicle market, but should not be considered indicative or predictive of any individual remarketer's results.

-Wholesale Prices Slip in February
+Wholesale Prices Fall in March

-A crazy tax refund season fails to stump dealers.
+An unusual tax refund season draws to a close.
 Because of the law requiring tax refunds involving the Earned Income Tax Credit or the Additional Child Tax Credit to be held until Feb.
 15, year-to-date tax refunds though Feb.
 10 were down 69%, or $65 billion, from a year ago.
 But then the flood gates opened, and a record $74 billion in tax refunds was distributed during the single week ending Feb.
-17. As of Feb.
-24, year-to-date tax refunds were down 10%, or $15 billion.
-The unusual flow of tax refund monies this year appears to have had less of an effect on dealers than one might expect, especially since other retailers (most notably, TV and appliance stores) did notice a significant impact.
+17. As of March 27, year-to-date tax refunds were down only 2.4%, or $4.9 billion.
+The number of refunds, probably the more important number, was down 3.4%, or 2.4 million.